United States Soccer Federation: Women's national team lawsuit

-On March 8, 2019, all members of the US women's national team collectively filed a gender discrimination lawsuit against the US Soccer Federation in a district court in Los Angeles.
-The lawsuit was filed due to claims that the athletes were being treated differently on the basis of gender, affecting their paychecks, the facilities they were offered, and even the medical treatment they received.
+On March 8, 2019, all members of the U.S. women's national team collectively filed a gender discrimination lawsuit against the U.S. Soccer Federation in a district court in Los Angeles.
+The lawsuit was filed due to claims that the athletes were being treated differently based on gender, affecting their paychecks, the facilities they were offered, and the medical treatment they received.
 Women on the team have previously filed complaints about pay disparity, including in 2016 when five members of the women's team filed a complaint with the Equal Employment Opportunity Commission.

-On May 1, 2020, the district court dismissed the team's unequal and discriminatory pay claim, however preserving the players' claims about unequal treatment in areas like travel, hotel accommodations and team staffing.
+On May 1, 2020, the district court dismissed the team's unequal and discriminatory pay claim, however, preserving the players' claims about unequal treatment in areas like travel, hotel accommodations, and team staffing.
 A trial on those issues is scheduled to begin June 16.

 Judge R. Gary Klausner of the United States District Court for the Central District of California, granted the federation's motion for summary judgment.
 In his ruling, he dismissed the players' arguments that they were systematically underpaid by U.S. Soccer in comparison with the men's national team.
 According to Klausner, U.S. Soccer had substantiated its argument that the women's team had actually earned more "on both a cumulative and an average per-game basis" than the men's team during the years at issue in the lawsuit.

-On February 22, 2022, the U.S. Soccer Federation agreed settle the lawsuit for $24 million, with a proposed $22 million going the players in the case and an additional $2 million to benefit USWNT players post-career goals and also charitable efforts related to women's football.
-The settlement also requires both male and female soccer players to paid equally for friendlies, and tournaments including the World Cup.
+On February 22, 2022, the U.S. Soccer Federation agreed to settle the lawsuit for $24 million, with a proposed $22 million going to the players in the case and an additional $2 million to benefit USWNT players' post-career goals and also charitable efforts related to women's soccer.
+The settlement also requires both male and female soccer players to be paid equally for friendlies, and tournaments, including the World Cup.

+U.S. Soccer became the first national governing body for the sport in the world to equalize World Cup prize money for its men's and women's teams.
+FIFA still distributes significantly more funds to its member associations for the men's event.